ingeniasoftware/luthier-ci/docs/en/003_routes.md

 ### <a name="introduction"></a> Introduction

-Luthier-CI changes the behavior of the CodeIgniter router:
+Luthier CI changes the behavior of the CodeIgniter router:

 * In CodeIgniter, by default, the routes are accessible under any HTTP verb.
-With Luthier-CI it's mandatory to define the accepted HTTP verbs for each route and any request that doesn't match these parameters will generate a 404 error.
+With Luthier CI it's mandatory to define the accepted HTTP verbs for each route and any request that doesn't match these parameters will generate a 404 error.
 * In CodeIgniter it's possible to access the controllers directly from the URL without the need to define routes.
-On the other hand, with Luthier-CI, trying to access a path that is not defined (even if the URL matches the name of the controller and the method) will generate a 404 error.
+On the other hand, with Luthier CI, trying to access a path that is not defined (even if the URL matches the name of the controller and the method) will generate a 404 error.
-* In CodeIgniter the route parameters are simple regular expressions that point to controllers, in Luthier-CI a route is an independent and unique entity, which contains well-defined parameters and the ability to build URLs from them.
+* In CodeIgniter the route parameters are simple regular expressions that point to controllers, in Luthier CI a route is an independent and unique entity, which contains well-defined parameters and the ability to build URLs from them.
 * In CodeIgniter you can only create routes that point to controllers.
-With Luthier-CI it's possible to use anonymous functions as controllers and even build a complete web application without using a single controller.
+With Luthier CI it's possible to use anonymous functions as controllers and even build a complete web application without using a single controller.

 ### <a name="route-types"></a> Route types